danielpchen/ojiggi/README.md

 ## Known Issues

-* On Gemini, using “Fast” mode sometimes render inaccurate results.
+* On Gemini, using “Fast” mode sometimes gives inaccurate results.
 Using at least “Thinking” is recommended.

 ## License